-Critics of participation trophies, of which there are many, describe them as an award for “just showing up.”
-Far from the days when athletics encouraged merit and achievement, participation trophies have produced generations of children (and now adults) who believe that mere attendance is worthy of praise.
+Critics of participation trophies often describe them as an award for “just showing up.”
+Far from the days when athletics encouraged merit and achievement, these trophies have produced generations of children (and now adults) who believe that mere attendance is worthy of praise.

-Perhaps the biggest complaint is that participation trophies discourage hard work.
+The biggest complaint is that participation trophies discourage hard work and diminish competition.
 It is a common refrain that when everyone gets medals and awards for showing up, kids stop playing to win.
 Similarly, for those who do win, it is a hollow victory.
 Thanks to participation trophies, there is no discernible difference between winning and losing.

-What’s more, young children who learn to expect a sports participation award can fail to develop core fundamentals like teamwork and good sportsmanship.
-Our kids need the sharp edge of defeat in competitive sports to inspire and reinforce their growth.
+Additionally, some fear that young children who learn to expect a participation award can fail to develop core fundamentals like teamwork and good sportsmanship.
+They believe kids need the sharp edge of defeat in competitive sports to inspire and reinforce their growth.

 Some parents, including former Pittsburgh Steelers linebacker James Harrison, have gone so far as to take participation trophies away from their children.

 There are many great reasons for kids to play team sports, not necessarily just to get a trophy.
-An early childhood sports program can help kids to stay healthy, practice good behavior, develop self-control, and make new friends among their teammates.
+An early childhood sports program can help kids to stay healthy, hone new skills and focus, develop self-control, and make new friends among their teammates.

 But that doesn’t mean it’s always easy.
-Even in kids’ sports, you have to deal with inclement weather, volunteer coaches chewing you out, and pushing your physical limits.
-Participation trophies are just one tool to help kids develop discipline and persist through those challenges.
+Even in kids’ sports, participants must face inclement weather, volunteer coaches chewing them out, and pushing their physical limits.
+Participation trophies are just one tool to help kids persist through those challenges and enrich themselves.